MoeskerDev/TheExplorationofaLifetime/README.md

 *   Mobile: the mobile Iphone5 screen size, 320x568.
     * Screenshots are added in the project in a pdf file and can be found at the [docs](https://github.com/MoeskerDev/TheExplorationofaLifetime/tree/master/assets/docs) folder.

 *   Chrome: this is the browser I normally use and have used during this project.
-For the most time I did not have access to the browser view, but via DevTools at the end I was able to see how to adjust for an Ipad screen and mobile (Iphone5) screen.
 All the links, buttons and videos work.
 *   Firefox: for now I only pasted the link in the browser and it showed that the links, videos as well as the buttons were working in the same way.
 *   Edge: I tested the links, videos and buttons and they were all working similarly when I pasted the url in this browser.